Resources for Providers

 SAVE (Suicide Awareness Voices of Education) has a number of resources available on their website, including pages for the Native American population on what to do to help someone who may be suicidal.

-Screening for Mental Healthalso has a downloadable questionnaire, Act now to stop a suicide—What to look for—and what to do if you are concerned about someone [PDF - 1.45 MB].
+Screening for Mental Health created the questionnaire Act now to stop a suicide—What to look for—and what to do if you are concerned about someone [PDF - 1.45 MB].